iridiumcao/iridiumcao.github.io/ssh-failed.md

 # SSH Auto-Login Failed

-When SSH Auto-login failed, the warning messages are different due to the OS.
+When SSH auto-login failed, the warning messages are different due to the OS.

 For Ubuntu, it shows the solution, but CentOS does not do so.